 Today was Egg Day for the April preschool class.
 They observed frog eggs from the pond, and learned about chicken eggs and how babies hatch out of them using their egg tooth.
 They dyed eggs in natural materials such as onion skins and red cabbage.
 They also examined the eggs of the largest of birds, an emu and ostrich.
 Their little eyes grew almost as big as the ostrich egg as they saw just how large an egg can be.
 After a story they all headed down to the farm and had a chance to meet the latest additions to the farm family, baby chicks.
 Such fun!
 I feel young as a spring hen when I join in the activities of their class.

 Speaking of eggs, this is Easter week and the perfect time to start a family tradition of an Easter tree if you don’t already practice it.
 It is a great activity for your children or even adults.
 It adds quite a festive touch to the yard this time of year.
-If you are not of the Christian faith like the original Quiet Valley family was, it can be an Egg Tree, a celebration of spring.
+The original Quiet Valley family was Lutheran, but if you aren’t it can simply be an Egg Tree, a celebration of spring.
 The egg tree traces its roots to Germany.
 There, it is known as Ostereierbaum, or Easter egg trees.
 It is also popular in neighboring Poland, Austria, and Hungary.
 In the Guinness World Record race for the tree with the most eggs, a red oak in Rostock Zoo earned top prize for its nearly 80,000 egg display.
 The Easter egg tree tradition is centuries old, but the origins of the story have been lost over time.
 In the U.S., Easter trees are especially popular in the Pennsylvania Dutch region, but you can find pockets of the South that embrace the tradition as well.

 If you would like to learn more about the farm Quiet Valley’s first event of the year is coming up in May.
 Farm Animal Frolic is on May18, 19, 25 and 26 and it is a great chance for you to see all of our wonderful farm babies.
 They stay little such a short time so come on out to Frolic and visit them while you can!